backtrace-labs/umash/README.md

 UMASH: a fast almost universal 64-bit string hash
 =================================================

-UMASH is a string hash function with throughput--22 GB/s on a 2.5 GHz Xeon 8175M--and latency--9-22 ns for input sizes up to 64 bytes on the same machine--comparable to that of performance-optimised hashes like [MurmurHash3](https://github.com/aappleby/smhasher/wiki/MurmurHash3), [XXH3](https://github.com/Cyan4973/xxHash), or [farmhash](https://github.com/google/farmhash).
-Its 64-bit output is almost universal, and it, as well as both its 32-bit halves, passes both [Reini Urban's fork of SMHasher](https://github.com/rurban/smhasher/) and [Yves Orton's extended version](https://github.com/demerphq/smhasher) (after expanding each seed to a full 320-byte key for the latter).
+UMASH is a string hash function with throughput (22 GB/s on a 2.5 GHz Xeon 8175M) and latency (9-22 ns for input sizes up to 64 bytes on the same machine) comparable to that of performance-optimised hashes like [MurmurHash3](https://github.com/aappleby/smhasher/wiki/MurmurHash3), [XXH3](https://github.com/Cyan4973/xxHash), or [farmhash](https://github.com/google/farmhash).
+Its 64-bit output is almost universal, and it, as well as both its 32-bit halves, passes both [Reini Urban's fork of SMHasher](https://github.com/rurban/smhasher/) and [Yves Orton's extended version](https://github.com/demerphq/smhasher) (after expanding each seed to a 320-byte key for the latter).

-Unlike most other non-cryptographic hash functions ([CLHash](https://github.com/lemire/clhash) is a rare exceptions) which [do not prevent seed-independent collisions](https://github.com/Cyan4973/xxHash/issues/180#issuecomment-474100780) and thus [usually suffer from such weaknesses](https://www.131002.net/siphash/#at), UMASH provably avoids parameter-independent collisions.
+Unlike most other non-cryptographic hash functions ([CLHash](https://github.com/lemire/clhash) is a rare exception) which [do not prevent seed-independent collisions](https://github.com/Cyan4973/xxHash/issues/180#issuecomment-474100780) and thus [usually suffer from such weaknesses](https://www.131002.net/siphash/#at), UMASH provably avoids parameter-independent collisions.
 For any two